thunder-project/thunder-docs/markdown/spark.md

 on both the master node and each worker node of the cluster.

 Once you have Spark running and Thunder installed, using them together is easy.
 All the loading methods in Thunder take an optional argument `engine`, which can be passed a `SparkContext`.
-This is a variable that is automatically created as `sc` when you start Spark from the executable `pyspark`, or it can be created within a python script by calling
+This is automatically created as the variable `sc` when you start Spark from the executable `pyspark`, or it can be created in a python script by calling

 ```python
 from pyspark import SparkContext